 I like having a dedicated "vlogging camera" and my phone.
 With 2FA, logging into accounts, verifying your identity and what not your phone is quite valuable and huge pain if it were to ever get stolen or broken.

-As such, I would only use a phone as a backup option or for an impromtu, short video.
+As such, I would only use a phone as a backup option or for impromptu, short video.
 Anyways, here are some things I like about vlogging with an iPhone Mini:

 The iPhone 13 Mini can record up to 4k at 60 FPS which just blows my mind.
-My old Canon SL2 could't even shoot in 4k.
-With 4k, you can make a high quality video and 60 FPS is my go-to frame rate for vlogs.
+My old Canon SL2 couldn't even shoot in 4k.
+With 4k, you can make a high-quality video and 60 FPS is my go-to frame rate for vlogs.

 Unlike the iPhone 8, the iPhone 13 Mini selfie camera actually has stabilization so the video clips you record won't be choppy and shaky.
-The video quality is also noticably improved.
-However the only limitation is that you can record up to 30 FPS instead of 60 FPS.
+The video quality is also noticeably improved.
+However, the only limitation is that you can record up to 30 FPS instead of 60 FPS.

-This is an issue because your main cameras can reocrd at 60 FPS so you'll want all your clips to be at the same frame rates when you go to edit the video.
+This is an issue because the main cameras on an iPhone can record at 4k, 60 FPS so you'll want all your clips to be at the same frame rates when you go to edit the video.

 Wide angle lens

-The wide angle lens is awesome.
-It looks very similar to my action camera.
-Yes you can't see yourself, but it's not a big deal as you'll get used to it and know where you have to hold the camera to record yourself.
+The wide-angle lens is fantastic.
+It looks very similar any action camera.
+Yes, you can't see yourself, but it's not a big deal as you'll get used to it and know where to hold the camera to record yourself.

-The audio is pretty mediocre overall.
+The audio is acceptable.
 I do suggest getting a dedicated mic if you do intend on vlogging seriously with an iPhone.
 You can get a lapel mic and record the audio separately and then sync the video and audio together or you can get a little, lightning port mic designed specifically for the iPhone.